-To collect HELENA Equivalents (HEs), you need to document your participation at external lectures, courses, conferences etc. and submit the "Form for external courses" with an agenda/time schedule and certificate/confirmation of participation.
+To complete your HELENA Training Program, you need to document your participation at external lectures, courses, conferences etc. and submit the "Form for external courses" with an agenda/time schedule and certificate/confirmation of participation.
 Courses which are organised by the thematic fields such as institute seminars, journal clubs, method courses etc. are accredited for each term and should be submitted to GSO via the "Form for HELENA lectures, seminars, courses etc.".
 After filling the forms, you will receive an email which should be signed by your supervisor.
 The signed email should be submitted to the GSO at the latest 3 weeks after submitting the form.
-The scientific training attendance forms should be submitted to the GSO after every term (1 term=14 weeks) in April and October.
+The scientific training attendance forms should be submitted to the GSO after every term (1 term = 6 months (from the starting date of your working contract)).

 Completion of the mandatory elements